Everybody loves lots of windows in their house. Windows provide you with a view to

 To break into someone’s house through a window you have to be committed to the crime.
 A window is loud, broken glass is dangerous, and climbing through a window is not easy.
 But compared to kicking down a door or picking a lock, breaking a window is a quick way for entry.
 Also, many doors now days have an alarm systems tied to when the door opens and closes.
-But those same alarm systems rarely recognize when a window is broken or when a window is opened.
+But those same No products found. rarely recognize when a window is broken or when a window is opened.

-- Security Window Film
+• Security Window Film

-- Excellent UV rejection 90% VLT, virtually clear, blocks 99% of UV rays
+• Excellent UV rejection 90% VLT, virtually clear, blocks 99% of UV rays

-Last update on 2021-01-25 at 00:52 / Affiliate links / Images from Amazon Product Advertising API
+Last update on 2024-04-23 at 05:22 / Affiliate links / Images from Amazon Product Advertising API

 3M Safety & Security Window Film Review